helm/helm/docs/charts_tips_and_tricks.md

 if using `helm install --replace` on a release that has already been deleted, but has kept resources.

+For backward compatibility, an `"helm.sh/resource-policy"` annotation with an empty value also means to keep the resource.
+Any other value means to delete the resource.

 ## Using "Partials" and Template Includes

 Sometimes you want to create some reusable parts in your chart, whether